ajv21990/my_portfolio/README.md

 Current working on a side project where I'm making a "ebay" style shopping cart.
 The main focus of this project is to learn and implememnt Redux.
 ## Smash Bros Info
 A personal project that I'm working on where I'm practicing my CSS skills.
 I also created a chatroom component using the Chatkit API.
+## Roman Calc
+I was inspired recently by the “Convert Roman Numeral to Integer” algorithm problem and wanted to create a UI for it.
+I wrote all the logic for the problem in JavaScript and took into account the rules for roman numerals.
+I also created a couple functions that checked the user’s input if it contained anything other than the letters of roman numerals.
+In the future I plan to add a feature that converts a number into a roman numeral.